awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-request-validation-set-up.md

    }
    ```

-## Set Up Basic Request Validation Using the API Gateway Console<a name="api-gateway-request-validation-setup-in-console"></a>
+## Set up basic request validation using the API Gateway console<a name="api-gateway-request-validation-setup-in-console"></a>

  The API Gateway console lets you set up the basic request validation on a method using one of the three validators:
 + **Validate body**: This is the body\-only validator\.